wp-plugins/image-watermark/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-* New: Frontend watermarking option, rewritten watermark application methods and iw_watermark_display filter
+* New: German translation, thanks to Matthias Siebler